“Oregon system” showed the nation how to reform corruption

 It was becoming increasingly clear that out-of-state interests were wielding a lot of power in the Beaver State.
 Put simply, the political system at that time was remarkably responsive to money.
-With half a million dollars and a clear legislative agenda, a powerful magnate could get almost anything he wanted.
+With half a million dollars and a clear legislative agenda, a powerful out-of-state magnate could get almost anything he wanted in Salem.

 Gangs of undocumented “repeaters” were available for hire to traipse around from polling station to polling station.
 With their help, one could purge troublesome legislators and pack the state House with friendly faces promulgating friendly legislation.